albertotn/jxmapviewer-animation-example/README.md

 # Jxmapveiwer animation example

-An example of jxmapviewer animation example
+An example of jxmapviewer animation using VividSwingAnimations

 ## Description